joergen7/cre/README.md

 `[E-recv]`

-Note that the notion of reduction n we defined earlier does not directly appear in the reduction relation we have defined here (we use it in a side condition to identify redexes in `E-send`).
+The notion of reduction n does not directly appear in the reduction relation we have defined here (we use it in a side condition to identify redexes in `E-send`).
 This reflects the fact that the notion of reduction is applied by the worker and, thus, never explicitly appears in the way reduction is performed in the client.

 ## Related Projects